My Photography & Travel Guide to Portofino, Italy

 1. Hotel Piccolo Portofino: Perched just above the town, this hotel has a private rocky beach and chic interiors.

-2. Albergo Nazionale: A cozy stay with unbeatable location on the main square.
+2. Albergo Nazionale: A cozy stay with an unbeatable location on the main square.

 3. Hotel Argentina: Budget-friendly with a sweet vibe, and only a 15-minute walk from the center.